 Now that you understand the importance of teaching kids how to cope with their anger and the negative behaviors it may be causing, let’s look at how to teach kids coping skills.

 First of all, you will want to figure out which coping skill to teach.
 To do this, I recommend downloading my free printable mini-deck of coping skills or my list of 75 calm down activities.
 Both are available for free in the Parenting Resource Library.
-You can sign up for access by entering your info in the box below.

 Use one of these tools to pick out a skill that you think would help your child.
 Or, alternately, look through the tools together and allow your child to pick one that they want to try.